Our policy networks provide a space where housing professionals converge for discussions and collaborations on housing policies.

 Our current members are:

-• Alistair Smyth - Director of external affairs and social investment at The Guinness Partnership - on secondment to National Housing Federation
+• Alistair Smyth - Director of policy and research, National Housing Federation

 • Ian Johnson – Exec director of customer services, Karbon Homes

-• Tom Woodman - Chief executive, Cornerstone Housing
+• Tom Woodman - Chief executive, Teign Housing

 • Caroline Hannon - Head of delivery, South Holland DC